Health Care Supply Chain Data Standards Frequently Asked Questions

 Today's provider organizations will continue to have competing priorities based on the many challenges facing the health care industry.
 By embracing the GLN process now, the expected outcomes include:

 - no more maintenance of thousands of single-purpose proprietary supplier numbers

 - improve the accuracy of GPO sales reports

 Do manufacturers, distributors, and other supplies also have GLNs?

 They do.
-In fact, many of the suppliers that you do business with already have GLNs, albeit for use outside of the U.S. healthcare industry.
-This will now bring the U.S. healthcare industry into compliance with this common and proven business practice.
+In fact, many of the suppliers that you do business with already have GLNs, albeit for use outside of the U.S. health care field.
+This will now bring the U.S. health care field into compliance with this common and proven business practice.

 What is the relationship between a GLN, GTIN® (e.g., U.P.C.) and GDSN®?

 GLNs (Global Location Numbers) are GS1 standards-based identifiers used to identify locations, and GTINs (Global Trade Item Numbers) are GS1 standards-based identifiers used to identify trade items (products and services).
 Both are assigned/generated by companies based on their GS1 Company Prefix and the GS1 Standards and Allocation Rules.